Do Guns Reduce Crime Through Posing a Threat to Criminals?

 3. Kleck/University of Florida: 1.75M per year (as of 1995)

 Yet, the report presented this massive range without much discussion except to say that there is controversy.
 This makes me question the integrity of this report.
 Why did the report even take the Kleck study seriously?
-It is very lazy work to allow such a low integrity study into the mix, without commenting on its specifics and then allows such a massive range in estimates to go unevaluated.
+It is very lazy work to allow such a low-integrity study into the mix without commenting on its specifics and then allow such a massive range in estimates to go unevaluated.
 Furthermore, the report made it sound like there were only two studies, Klerk’s and the National Crime Victimization Survey, but there are more than this.
-And the bulk of the studies are grouped around each other with Kleck’s study being an extreme outlier.
+The bulk of the studies are grouped around each other, with Kleck’s study being an extreme outlier.
 Extreme outlines need to be explained.
 I do not understand how a criminologist could have been on this committee and allowed that discrepancy to not be addressed.

 The Illogic of the Math of the Kleck Study